-BOTAN 113 Plant Identification and Classification • 6 Cr.
+BOTAN 113 PLANT ID AND CLASSIFICAT • 6 Cr.

 Covers the nomenclature, classification, field study, and laboratory identification of common plant families, with emphasis on the conspicuous flora of Western and Central Washington.
 Format includes fieldwork, including two full-day trips to Central Washington.